gregmacbean/typescript-training/README.md

    - [ ] Functional programming with types
    - [ ] Module architecture patterns

-8. Which enterprise TypeScript patterns interest you? (select all that apply)
+8. Which modern TypeScript/JavaScript concepts interest you most? (select all that apply)
-   - [ ] Type-safe API contracts
+   - [ ] Functional programming approaches
-   - [ ] Monorepo management
+   - [ ] React and its type system
-   - [ ] Microservice architectures
+   - [ ] Modern build pipelines
-   - [ ] State management patterns
+   - [ ] Package publishing and versioning
-   - [ ] Integration with .NET backends
+   - [ ] Microservices with TypeScript